AnushreeKagadal/Day05_Elevate-Labs-Task5/README.md

 ---

-All screenshots of queries and outputs are attached in the Word document
+All screenshots of queries and outputs are attached in the [Task 5 Document](Task_5-Joins.docx)

 ---